Samangan/reverse-alarm-clock/readme.md

 Add the minified version of the bookmarklet in [found here](update with real address) to your bookmarks.
 Then just press it on the page you wish.

+###TODO###
+ * Reimplement with TDD
+ * Once the JS library is working --> setup the bookmarklet code (this will have a UI and be an example of how to use the library)
+ * Improve UI (Should I have a better interface for inputting time?
+Should I allow for more types of time inputs? --> Yes)
+ * Update UI image in this readme + update the link to the minified bookmarklet in this readme
+ * Put a full guide on using git bash + node in windows environment with this project as an example (put on blog)